VOLLEY BLACKS

 ABOUT THE VOLLEY BLACKS

-The Volley Blacks are New Zealand’s senior women’s indoor volleyball team, made up of the country’s top-performing athletes based both domestically and overseas.
+The Volley Blacks are New Zealand’s senior men’s indoor volleyball team, made up of the country’s top-performing athletes based both domestically and overseas.
 The programme is targeted at achieving a top 10 ranking in Asia and draws on both locally based and international players to reach that goal.

 Domestically, the squad trains in monthly camp-based environments from March to October as part of its national development and preparation strategy.